akvrmvlakis/compounding-app/README.md

 Site: https://akvrmvlakis-compounding.netlify.app/

 This small app was made for personal use and inspiration to calculate compounded Forex profit and stay disciplined.
-This will hopefully aid traders in comprehending its immense power on their journey to a more prosperous life.
+This will hopefully aid traders in comprehending the immense power of compounding on their journey to a more prosperous life.
 Dedicated to Jupiter and its spirits.

 ## Instructions